 4. Remember Your Last Review and Connect It

-What else do you do to prepare for your review?
-Tell us in the comments section!
+What other steps do you take to make sure your review is successful?
+Share with us in the comments section!